 PostgreSQL provides a set of powerful tools that can help in converting different data types.
 These can be a date, integer, float, to formatted strings.
 One of the functions which is widely used for this purpose is the TO_CHAR function.
 The TO_CHAR function in PostgreSQL is used to convert various data types like date or time, integer, floating-point to formatted strings, and also, they can be used to convert formatted strings to specific data types.
 They are a part of Data type formatting functions.
 Let us have a look in detail.

 The syntax for to_char() is as follows:

-Explanation: The to_char() function has two arguments as mentioned above.
+Explanation: The to_char() function has two arguments, as mentioned above.
 Both of these arguments are mandatory.
 The first argument is expression.
-Bypassing an appropriate value to this argument the data can be converted to any given format.
-This format can be any of the ones which are explained below.
-The expression can be a decimal, date, or any numeric value which needs to be converted to character.
+You can convert the data to any desired format by specifying an appropriate value for this argument.
+The available formats are explained below:.
+The expression can be a decimal, date, or any numeric value that requires conversion to a character.